melbsyd/Data_Analytics/README.md

 [TOC]

 # Purpose
-This project is divided into two parts.
-The first part "Agriculture Performance" deals with data manipulation regarding US agriculture indicators and then predicting farm value based on a several variables that we choose.
-In the second part "Elections", we will try to answer the question: ,,How does Democrat's election results affect farm performance?".
+This project is divided into **two parts**. **Part 1** "Agriculture Performance" deals with data manipulation regarding US agriculture indicators and then predicting farm value based on a several variables that we choose. **Part 2** "US Elections", we will try to answer the question: ,,How does Democrat's election results affect farm performance?".
-## Part 1
-## Part 2

 # Part 1 - Agriculture Performance
+## Input Data (+ source)

+## Variables included

+## Code Walkthrough (step by step)

+## Final Data Summary Statistics
+1. we have xx,xxx observsations
+2. this is a list of variables and a description and summary for each

+# Part 2 - US Elections
+## Input Data (+ source)

+## Variables included

+## Code Walkthrough (step by step)

+## Final Data Summary Statistics
+1. we have xx,xxx observsations
+2. this is a list of variables and a description and summary for each

 ###H3 header